England

 Best museums in London

-The main hall of the Science Museum in London
+The main hall of the Science Museum

 Interior of a historic museum in London